Cyber Risk Management in 2023: The People Element

 Taking a risk-based approach to security is proving more effective than a compliance-based approach.

 “Compliance is the starting line,” Cabrera said, “In other words, you’re not just thinking about ‘hey, what are we doing about compliance?’
 We need to identify that risk…what are the basic elements of that risk.
 So, we can mitigate it before it gets out of control or to make it more manageable.”

 Now that we’ve covered how to effectively manage people and processes, CISOs and security leaders need to consider that even the best and well-intended teams can come up short if the right security technology isn’t in place.
-And from the survey, many organisations know this is true: “my organisation’s enabling security technologies aren’t sufficient to protect data assets and IT infrastructure” was a top risk globally.
+And from the survey, many organizations know this is true: “my organization’s enabling security technologies aren’t sufficient to protect data assets and IT infrastructure” was a top risk globally.

 Look for a cybersecurity platform like Trend Micro One that is designed to help security teams better understand, communicate, and mitigate cyber risk across the enterprise.
-Its capabilities and features, like automation, third-party integrations, customisable APIs, detailed reports and risk insights, were purposefully created to simplify security for users while maximising protection.
+Its capabilities and features, like automation, third-party integrations, customizable APIs, detailed reports and risk insights, were purposefully created to simplify security for users while maximizing protection.

-To learn more about managing and minimising cyber risk as well as the benefits of leveraging a unified cybersecurity platform, check out these resources:
+To learn more about managing and minimizing cyber risk as well as the benefits of leveraging a unified cybersecurity platform, check out these resources: